-- Miniature pumpkins: provide a lovely centre piece at a fall themed table.
+- Miniature pumpkins: Provide a lovely center piece at a fall themed table.
 You can also eat them.
-They become bitter as they age, so if you’re using as a centre piece, eat within a few weeks.
+They become bitter as they age, so if you’re using as a center piece, eat within a few weeks.

 - They’re a great source of fibre, potassium, and vitamin C, as well as vitamin A, which is important for vision and a strong immune system.

 - Working with pumpkins can be a fun activity for kids: Choosing one, roasting the seeds, or helping to make a tasty recipe!

 - You can roast them: Add your favourite spices or just with a little oil and salt (a fun activity for kids).

 - Add to salads, cereals, trail mix (for a great on-the-go snack), yogurt, and baked goods, or eat a handful as a snack.